Melilotus officinalis, Yellow Sweetclover

 Northcentral & Northeast, FACU;

 FACU, Facultative Upland, usually occur in non-wetlands, but may occur in wetlands.

 Genus Information: 14 non-native species in Melilotus in the United States, Canada and Mexico.
 2 species in Arizona.

 The Plant List includes 205 scientific plant names of species rank for the genus Melilotus.
 Of these 22 are accepted species names.

-Comments: Yellow Sweetclover is very similar in appearence to Annual Yellow Sweet-clover (Melilotus indicus) however flowers on Yellow Sweet-clover are larger, usually not less than 4mm long and the stems are more than 1 meter long.
+Comments: Yellow Sweetclover is very similar in appearance to Annual Yellow Sweet-clover (Melilotus indicus) however flowers on Yellow Sweet-clover are larger, usually not less than 4mm long and the stems are more than 1 meter long.

 The earliest properly documented Yellow Sweetclover was reported in Virginia in 1739, however, Yellow Sweetclover was reportedly introduced in North America by 1664 just not identified.
 And the first evidence of White Sweetclover was collected in 1817 by a botanist in northern Nevada and Utah.

-Several ethno-botanical uses have been identified for Yellow Sweetclover including: infusion taken and used as a lotion for colds caused by becoming chilled, plants used in beds as a bed-bug repellant and nutritious plants are used as food for horses.
+Several ethno-botanical uses have been identified for Yellow Sweetclover including: infusion taken and used as a lotion for colds caused by becoming chilled, plants used in beds as a bed-bug repellent and nutritious plants are used as food for horses.
 See ethno-botanical uses at Native American Ethnobotany, University of Michigan, Dearborn.